Susan Taslimi

-Biography
+Early and personal life

-Born in Rasht in 1950, Taslimi is the first non-European to play the lead role on a national theater stage in Sweden.
+Born in Rasht in 1950 to film producer Khosro Taslimi and actress Monireh Taslimi, Susan Taslimi is the first non-European to play the lead role on a national theater stage in Sweden.
+Her brother Cyrous is also an actor and film producer.

-She graduated in theater and acting from the Faculty of Fine Arts, University of Tehran.
-She started film acting with Bahram Bayzai's Ballad of Tara in 1979.
+She graduated in theater and acting from the Faculty of Fine Arts of the University of Tehran and started film acting with Bahram Bayzai's Ballad of Tara in 1979.
+She was married to film director and actor Dariush Farhang.